This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Grass mats are added to areas where there is a high amount of foot traffic.
 They are used for heavily used paths or at a gateway.

-Additionally, rubber grass mats can be used to prevent ground damage from walking on them.
+Additionally, rubber grass mats can prevent ground damage from walking on them.
 This keeps people off of the grass and promotes new growth.
-It also prevents people from walking directly on the grass, thereby compacting it.
+It also prevents people from walking directly on the grass, compacting it.

 If it’s too late and your grass is muddy from winter snow, you can quickly dry it using lime.
 Placing lime on soil frees the water from the soil and rapidly chemically dries it.